-The main messages below were selected because of the major risk factors presented in the Canadian Drowning Report - 2019 Edition (Note: the 2020 Edition of the Canadian Drowning Report will be released this summer).
+The main messages below were selected because of the major risk factors presented in the Canadian Drowning Report - 2020 Edition

-- Drowning is Preventable.
+- Prevent Drowning.
 Over 400 Canadians die in preventable water-related incidents annually.
 Even one drowning is one too many. - Watch me, not your phone.
-Always actively supervise children around the water distractions are deadly. - Be Boat Smart Wear a Lifejacket.
+Always actively supervise children around the water - distractions are deadly. - Be Boat Smart Wear a Lifejacket.
 Choose It.
 Use It.
 Always wear a lifejacket when in a boat. - Learn to Swim to Survive.
 Everyone should have the right to learn swim survival skills.
-If you don't know how to swim take a Swim to Survive class. - Swim with a buddy.
+If you don't know how to swim, take a Swim to Survive class. - Swim with a buddy.
 Take a buddy and look out for each other, its what friends do. - Know your limits.
 Stay sober when in, on or around the water.
 Alcohol consumption is a factor in almost 40% of boating-related fatalities.
 Both alcohol and cannabis use impairs judgment, reflexes and balance. - Be Water Smart all year round.
 You can save a life yours and someone else's.
 Take a learn-to-swim, lifesaving or first aid class today.

-Day 1 - Sunday July 19
+Day 1 - Sunday July 18

-Overall Theme: Drowning is Preventable
+Overall Theme: The Drowning Problem

-Theme 1 (Sunday): Introduction to NDPW - The Drowning Problem
+Theme 1 (Sunday): Introduction to NDPW - Prevent Drowning

-Please Use and Tag: #NDPW2020 #drowningispreventable #drowningprevention @lifesavingabnwt (Twitter) @lifesavingsocietyabnwt (Instagram)
+Please Use and Tag: #NDPW2020 #drowningispreventable #drowningprevention #bewatersmart

+@lifesavingabnwt (Facebook & Twitter) @lifesavingsocietyabnwt (Instagram)

-- National Drowning Prevention Week (NDPW) is the Lifesaving Society's annual drowning prevention awareness event. - The Lifesaving Society's NDPW takes place July 19-25, 2020. - With over 400 Canadians drowning in preventable water-related incidents annually, drowning is the third leading cause of unintentional death among Canadians under 60+ years of age.
+- As of April 2021, the United Nations adopted a resolution on drowning prevention, of which Canada was a co-sponsor.
+This will bring more awareness and urgency for stakeholders to take action on this preventable problem. - National Drowning Prevention Week (NDPW) is the Lifesaving Society's annual drowning prevention awareness event. - The Lifesaving Society's NDPW takes place July 18-24, 2021. - With over 400 Canadians drowning in preventable water-related incidents annually, drowning is the third leading cause of unintentional death among Canadians under 60+ years of age.
 Even one drowning is one too many. - The age groups with the highest risk of drowning are young adults 20-34 years of age, baby boomers 50-64 years of age and seniors over 65 years of age.
 Children under the age of 5 are also at risk. - Most commonly victims of drowning are male, especially those between 20-34 years of age.

-- Share your Mayor's proclamation of National Drowning Prevention Week (The Society will be requesting these from all Mayors and will share proclamations with local affiliates) - Get in contact with local news and radio to promote drowning prevention - Post photos of people in front of a NDPW banner - Social media giveaway contests - Send out tweets highlighting statistics - Sidewalk art
+- Share your Mayor's proclamation of National Drowning Prevention Week (The Society will be requesting these from all Mayors and will share proclamations with local affiliates) - Get in contact with local news and radio to promote drowning prevention - Post photos of people in front of a NDPW banner - Social media giveaway contests - Send out tweets highlighting statistics